gerirgaudi/naplug/README.md

 #### Arguments

-With the introduction of plugs, arguments do become more structured, as arguments keys are matched to plugin and plug tags to route them appropriately.
+With the introduction of *plugs*, arguments do become more structured, as arguments keys are matched to plugin and plug tags to route them appropriately.

     plugin = PlugPlugin.new(:plug1 => { :critical => 120, :warning => 60 },
                             :plug2 => { :ok => 0, :warning => 5, :critical => 10 })

-Any keys not matching plugin (and plug) tags are considered to be shared:
+Any keys not matching plug tags are considered to be shared among all plugs:

     plugin = PlugPlugin.new(:file => '/tmp/file',
 	                        :plug1 => { :critical => 120, :warning => 60 },
                             :plug2 => { :ok => 0, :warning => 5, :critical => 10 })

-Tagged arguments have preference over shared ones.
+Tagged arguments have priority over shared ones.

     plugin = PlugPlugin.new(:file => '/tmp/file',
                             :plug1 => { :file => '/var/tmp/file', :critical => 120 },